 Our results over the years have shown that these targets have proven to be the ones that have led to our many ex- REP students gaining very good grades in their future NCEA examinations.

-We are also proud that a number of our students go on to become student leaders of our college, with this year being no exception with Judi Barnard (BOT Student Representative), Anahera Webb, Cheryl Petau and Isaac Cameron (Prefects) being elected by the student body.
+We are also proud of the number of our students go on to become student leaders of our college, with this year being no exception with Junior Grant and Christian Mona becoming Prefects this year.

-REP is a wonderful programme as it involves parents, community and school working together to benefit the Year 9 students of our College and get them ready for their future education.
+REP is a wonderful programme as it involves parents, community and the school, working together to benefit the Year 9 students at our College to get them ready for their future education.

 B LANGDON - REP CO ORDINATOR (2020)